Limits of CSP Problems and Efficient Parameter Testing

 \subsection{Quadratic assignment and maximum acyclic subgraph problem}

-The two optimization problems that are the subject of this subsection, the quadratic assignment problem (QAP) and the maximum acyclic subgraph problem (AC), are known to be NP-hard, similarly to MAX-$r$CSP that was investigated above, but also admit PTAS.
+The two optimization problems that are the subject of this subsection, the quadratic assignment problem\sindex[notions]{optimization problem!quadratic assignment problem} (QAP) and maximum acyclic subgraph problem\sindex[notions]{optimization problem!maximum acyclic subgraph problem} (AC), are known to be NP-hard, similarly to MAX-$r$CSP that was investigated above.
 The first polynomial time approximation schemes were designed for the QAP by Arora, Frieze and Kaplan ~\cite{AFK}.
-Dealing with the QAP means informally that one aims to minimize the transportation cost of his enterprise that has $n$ production locations and $n$ types of production facilities.
+Dealing with a QAP means informally that one aims to minimize the transportation cost of his enterprise that has $n$ production locations and $n$ types of production facilities.
 This is to be achieved by an optimal assignment of the facilities to the locations with respect to the distances (dependent on the location) and traffic (dependent on the type of the production).
 In formal, terms this means that we are given two real quadratic matrices of the same size, $G$ and $J \in \R^{n \times n}$, and the objective is to calculate

 where $\rho$ runs over all permutations of $[n]$.
-We speak of instances of metric QAPs, if the entries of $J$ obey the triangle inequality, and $d$-dimensional geometric QAPs, if the rows and columns of $J$ can be embedded in a $d$-dimensional $L^p$ metric space so that distances of the images are equal to the entries of $J$.
+We speak of metric QAP\sindex[notions]{optimization problem!quadratic assignment problem!metric}, if the entries of $J$ are all non-negative with zeros on the diagonal, and obey the triangle inequality, and $d$-dimensional geometric QAP\sindex[notions]{optimization problem!quadratic assignment problem!$d$-dimensional geometric} if the rows and columns of $J$ can be embedded into a $d$-dimensional $L^p$ metric space so that distances of the images are equal to the entries of $J$.